 The Legislature's regular business hours are 8:00 a.m. to 5:00 p.m.
-Monday through Friday, year-round, exclusive of state-observed holidays, although the presiding officers may extend the hours of the committees to benefit the Legislature.
-Committee clerks are expected to work in their assigned committee rooms to serve their committee, other committee staff and the public during these hours.
-In addition, committee clerks are expected to work in their committee rooms at other times when the committees are working.
+Monday through Friday, year-round, exclusive of state-observed holidays, although the chair of the Legislative Council or the executive director may extend office hours to benefit the Legislature.
+Legislative Council offices are open to serve the Legislature and the public during these hours.
+In addition, the offices remain open at other times when the Senate or the House of Representatives is in session.
 Except when legislative or other operational needs prevent it, legislative employees are normally afforded a one-hour lunch break daily.

-Any variations by a committee clerk from the standard work schedule are subject to the prior approval of the committee clerk's committee chairs and the LIO manager.
-Committee clerks are responsible for ensuring that their committee chairs and the LIO manager are notified of any unscheduled absence as soon as possible.
+The office director determines the specific work schedules of employees, and any variations by an employee from the standard work schedule are subject to the prior approval of the employee's office director.
+Employees are responsible for ensuring that their immediate supervisors are notified of any unscheduled absence as soon as possible.

-The legislative process, by its nature, often requires work outside of these normal business hours, and legislative employees are expected to work whenever the Legislature is in session.
-Committee chairs are responsible for scheduling work in a manner that is responsive to the requirements of the legislative process, and all committee clerks are expected to be available for work in accordance with schedules established jointly by the committee chairs and the LIO manager.
-The committee chairs determine the committee clerk's schedule for lunch and other breaks.
+The legislative process, by its nature, often requires work outside of these normal business hours, and Legislative Council employees are expected to work whenever the Legislature is in session.
+Office directors are responsible for scheduling work in a manner that is responsive to the requirements of the legislative process, and all Legislative Council employees are expected to be available for work in accordance with schedules established by the office director.
+The office director determines the employee's schedule for lunch and other breaks.